SequentMicrosystems/8relay-rpi/node-red-contrib-sm-8relay/README.md

 ## Usage

 After install and restart the node-red you will see on the node palete, under Sequent Microsystems category the "8relay" node.This node will turn on or off a relay.
-The card stack level and relay number can be set in the dialog screen.
+The card stack level and relay number can be set in the dialog screen or dinamicaly thru ```bash msg.stack``` and ```bash msg.relay ```.
 The output of the relay can be set dynamically as a boolean using msg.payload.

 ## Important note